 The department consists of thirty members on the instructional faculty, together with approximately fifteen additional physicists in purely research positions.
 Our undergraduate program offers a major and minor.
 Through our graduate program, students pursue a Ph.D. degree.
-We have an active REU program.
+We are home to the Small Hall Makerspace.